Systemd and SysVinit

 Note

-The main purpose of masking services is to prevent administrative errors when competing services like iptables
+The main purpose of masking services is to prevent administrative errors when competing services like iptables and firewalld are installed on the same system.

-Managing bootlevels
+Managing bootlevels#

 $ systemctl list-dependencies graphical.target | grep target